 “About 60% of our customers have embraced this co-branding program, as they trust the quality, research-based evidence on health benefits as well as our sustainability commitment, thereby leveraging these unique selling points to promote the finished products to consumers alike.”

 Companies that are providing sustainable products need consumer support as this will inspire others to follow their model for sustainability.
-Consumers in Australia and the US where ExcelVite has sales offices, can inspire change for good by asking their favorite brands to use ExcelVite’s ingredients for the quality, scientifically substantiated health benefits and sustainability.
+Consumers can inspire change for good by asking their favorite brands to use ExcelVite’s ingredients for the quality, scientifically substantiated health benefits and sustainability.

 Published October 2019.
 CSPO Watch